rosahuaman/2D-SIFT-in-3D-Space-master/README.md

 2 stacks of 400px * 400px.

 The results after running the plugin should be:
--Final Z rotation: 5°
+- Final Z rotation: 5°
--Final X rotation: 1°
+- Final X rotation: 1°
--Final Y rotation: 1°
+- Final Y rotation: 1°